 There is a large body of peer-reviewed literature quantifying and describing the crop yield benefits of biochar-amended soil.
 Field trials using biochar have been conducted in the tropics over the past several years.
 Most show positive results on yields when biochar was applied to field soils and nutrients were managed appropriately.

 There is also evidence from thousands of years of traditional use of charcoal in soils.
-The most well-know example is the fertile Terra Preta soils in Brazil, but Japan also has a long tradition of using charcoal in soil, a tradition that is being revived and has been exported over the past 20 years to countries such as Costa Rica.
+The most well-known example is the fertile Terra Preta soils in Brazil, but Japan also has a long tradition of using charcoal in soil, a tradition that is being revived and has been exported over the past 20 years to countries such as Costa Rica.
 The Brazilian and Japanese traditions together provide long-term evidence of positive biochar impact on soils.
 To read more about field trials and biochar, please see the IBI publications page.

 While the larger questions concerning overall biochar benefits to soils and climate have been answered in the affirmative, significant questions remain, including the need for a better understanding of some of the details of biochar production and characterization.
 Work is ongoing to develop methods for matching different types of biochar to soils for the best results.
-IBI is working with private and public researchers around the world to develop protocols to answer these questions.

 Biochar provides a unique opportunity to improve soil fertility for the long term using locally available materials.
 Used alone, or in combinations, compost, manure and/or agrochemicals are added at certain rates every year to soils, in order to realize benefits.
 Application rates of these can be reduced when nutrients are combined with biochar.
 Biochar remains in the soil, and single applications can provide benefits over many years.
 Farmers can also receive an energy yield when converting organic residues into biochar by capturing energy given off in the biochar production process.
 In both industrialized and developing countries, soil loss and degradation is occurring at unprecedented rates, with profound consequences for soil ecosystem properties.
 In many regions, loss in soil productivity occurs despite intensive use of agrochemicals, concurrent with adverse environmental impacts on soil and water resources.
 Biochar can play a major role in expanding options for sustainable soil management by improving upon existing best management practices, not only to improve soil productivity but also to decrease nutrient loss through leaching by percolating water.